 Bernini’s Four Rivers Fountain in the Piazza Navona

-It’s a soap opera in stone, and the ghosts of Costanza, Persephone and Daphne seem to hover in the shadows as Mark and I stroll that evening to the Piazza Navona.
+The tangled affair is a soap opera in stone, and the ghosts of Costanza, Persephone and Daphne seem to hover in the shadows as Mark and I stroll that evening to the Piazza Navona.
 Bernini’s Four Rivers Fountain, the Fontana dei Quattro Fiumi, is the luminous star of the piazza.
 It’s Bernini’s most famous fountain, although a number of other sculptors worked on it, too, and was completed in 1651.

 Bernini only got the commission by some tricky maneuvering – by putting a model of it in front of Pope Innocent X’s nose without being invited to submit, but it was so overwhelming the pope couldn’t turn it down.